rbturnbull/orthoflow/docs/source/main/advanced_tutorial.rst

 Removal of heavily trimmed alignments
 -------------------------------------
-In some cases, it may make more sense to remove genes that have been decimated by the alignment trimming proceduce, particularly if they are going to be used individually to infer gene trees. **COMPLETE HERE HOW TO CHANGE THESE SETTINGS**
+In some cases, it may make more sense to remove genes that have been decimated by the alignment trimming proceduce, particularly if they are going to be used individually to infer gene trees.
+There are two ways to achieve his.
+First, any alignments that fall below a given number of amino acid positions after trimming will be removed (default: 167 amino acid positions or 501 corresponding nucleotide positions, can be changed with ``minimum_trimmed_alignment_length_cds`` and ``minimum_trimmed_alignment_length_proteins`` parameters in the config file).
+Second, the workflow also allows removing alignments from which a large proportion was removed in the trimming step.
+By default, alignments that lose half of their length in trimming get removed (change by setting the ``max_trimmed_proportion`` parameter in the config file).

 Alignment trimming settings
 ===========================